 There will be a section for deductions on your Section C form.
-Be sure to have all receipts stored or documented before attempting to claim any deductions.
+Be sure to have all receipts stored or documented before attempting to claim any self-employment deductions.

 Note: If you want a hands-free way of discovering and tracking your deductions, try Bonsai Tax.
 Our expense tracking tax software will organize and record your write-offs so you can focus on walking dogs!
 In fact, our users save an average of $5,600 on their tax bill at the end of the year with our app.
 Try a 14 day free trial for yourself and see if you like it.

 Hopefully, this tax guide has helped walk you through how to file your 1099 taxes for Wag Walker.
 Remember to pay your quarterly taxes throughout the calendar year and to keep all of your receipts for tax deductions.

 Tax laws are always changing.
 We always recommend you consult with a tax professional if you have any questions about filing your 1099 tax return.

 With Bonsai Tax, you can get help with your Wag independent contractor taxes.
 We’re the only service that provides tax preparation and management for freelancers in addition to personal income tax prep services.
 You can do all of this without worrying about how it will affect any business deductions or credits because we handle everything!
 So if you need help filing your Wag 1099 taxes, make sure to try out our software today!